RNFord97/AHJ-Database/README.md

 # AHJ-Database
 Data and Scripts associated with the CRS Project subtask AHJ Database.
-Includes geodata, parcelization, personnel, population, and climate zone data.
+Includes geodata, personnel, and climate zone data.